-Disclaimer: This was last updated in late-2019.
-I’ve not been keeping up to date with the latest changes in the admission procedures/interview process/etc., so I may not be be the best person to answer your questions regarding your med school application, but leave your questions below and I’ll try my best to answer them nevertheless! 🙂
+Disclaimer: I’ve not been keeping up to date with the latest changes in the admission procedures/interview process, so I may not be be the best person to answer your questions regarding your med school application, but leave your questions below and I’ll try my best to answer them nevertheless! 🙂

 useless tips on how to prepare your portfolio and the subsequent Focused Skills Assessment + Situational Judgement Test.